Censorship of the Bible: Status quo ante

 In 1546, in an early session of the Council of Trent, Spanish Cardinal Pedro Pacheco alarmed his peers by suggesting a blanket ban on vernacular Bibles.
-The Papal legates argued against it, noting such bans in various regions had been driven by secular authorities for local pragmatic political purposes such as forcing peace; their secretary writing:
+The Papal legates argued against it, noting such bans in various regions had been driven by secular authorities for local pragmatic political purposes such as forcing peace; their secretary wrote:

 And, would the realms of the Spanish and French ever receive the Sacred Books translated in the vernacular?
 Surely not, since such a translation has been prohibited by royal edicts under the threat of severe punishments, these people would let themselves be guided more by the secular power than by conciliar permission.
 Moreover, the people in this area have long since learned through experience what kind of scandal, damage, impiousness, and evil such translation has brought in their realms.
 And would the Germans, Italians, Polish, and other nations be prepared to accept a negative decision?
 Surely not, since, by contrast, they have seen in several parts of their territory what kind of edification and instruction may result from such a version.